Request for Proposals (RFP)

 - Consultants’ qualifications

 f.
-How your program will seek out and access ancillary/generic resources to ensure
+How the program will seek out and access ancillary/generic resources to ensure ongoing

-ongoing health, safety and growth of the individuals the program would support.
+health, safety and growth of the individuals the program would support. (ex.
+Mental

 - Office location and hours